isotopp/isotopp.github.io/content/posts/2020-08-03-mysql-foreign-keys-and-foreign-key-constraints.md

   foreign key (parent) references d (id) );
 ```

 This is a valid definition that is accepted by MySQL.
-In order for an insert to succeed, we would have to provide a valid value for `d.parent`, but the table is empty and we did not allow `NULL`.
+In order for an insert to succeed, we would have to provide a valid value for `d.parent`, but the table is empty, and we did not allow `NULL`.

 The only valid thing we could insert is the value we are inserting right now, and that value is then undeletable.